Anmol-Baranwal/Awesome-Illustrations-4Projects/README.md

    - Write author at `author_of_the_illustration`
    - Paste on category with `Alphabetical` order
    - Commit the changes
-4. In case if you are contributing other than the illustrations then feel free to remove the pull request template.
+4. In case if you are contributing other than the illustrations, feel free to remove the pull request template.

 ---